Albert M. Todd: "The Peppermint King"

 Peppermint was an early agricultural staple in southern Michigan and Todd at an early age was fascinated by the crop, attempting to cultivate it and to distill it.
 Together with his brother Oliver, Albert Todd began growing mint on a small scale and working to invent and improve new methods for its distillation into peppermint oil — a process which remained crude at that date.
 After graduation from Northwestern, he traveled to Europe and made a study of mint cultivation on that continent, bringing home varieties of the plant which were in cultivation there.

 Todd returned to southwestern Michigan where in 1869, at the age of 19, he established the A.M.
 Todd Company with a view to commercially extracting flavorings and essential oils from mint.

 In 1875, he marketed the "Crystal White" brand of peppermint oil, with his own name featured prominently on the label as an assurance of quality.
 This trademarked product remains in active use into the 21st Century.

 The A.M.
 Todd Company was moved to Kalamazoo in 1891.
 It is estimated that by the early 20th century, 90 percent of the world's supply of peppermint was grown within 75 miles of Kalamazoo, most of which was refined by Todd.
 Todd's predominance in this field earned him the popular moniker "The Peppermint King of Kalamazoo."

-To provide a ready supply of raw mint for extraction, Todd established two gigantic plantations, called "Mentha" in Pine Grove Township and "Campaignia" near Fennville.
+To provide a ready supply of raw mint for extraction, Todd established two gigantic plantations, called "Mentha" in Mentha, MI, which is now known as Pine Grove Township and "Campaignia" near Fennville.
 The latter was the largest mint plantation in the world at that time.
 In all the company would come to itself grow and harvest approximately 10,000 acres annually planted to peppermint, spearmint, and other aromatic herbs.
 Todd and his company developed scientific methods for testing various qualities of mint distillates which allowed a means of grading the oils and were leaders in developing disease resistant strains following the emergence of the fungal-borne verticillium wilt in 1924.

 Todd returned to continue his education in the 1920s and in 1922 he graduated with a Master's degree with honors in Chemistry from the University of Michigan.